marcosborges1/agapeTool/README.md

 **Note**: The default PORT is _4001_, but can be change for your convenience.

-## Project Status

-As it is a proof of concept, it is in a phase of improvement and evolution.

-## Author

-Marcos Borges

 ## References

 - **_Agape Approach paper is still been validated_**: As the Agape approach undergoes validation in conferences and journals, further updates will be shared here.
 Once validated, a link to the respective paper will be made available in this section.